Trump And WHO: How Much Does The U.S. Give? What's The Impact Of A Halt In Funding?

 What is the mission of the World Health Organization?

 The agency, founded in 1948, describes itself as "the directing and coordinating authority on international health within the United Nations system."
-They coordinate activities and provide guidance for their 194 member states and two associate members (Puerto Rico and Tokelau).
+It coordinates activities and provide guidance for their 194 member states and two associate members (Puerto Rico and Tokelau).
 Activities range from promoting the polio vaccine to supporting childhood nutrition to playing a leadership role in case of health emergencies.
-They're the ones who called the coronavirus outbreak "a public health emergency of international concern," and they have provided technical guidance for health workers on how to care for COVID-19 patients in medical settings and guidance to the public on how to protect themselves.
+This is the agency called the coronavirus outbreak "a public health emergency of international concern" and has provided technical guidance for health workers on how to care for COVID-19 patients in medical settings and guidance to the public on how to protect themselves.

 How big is WHO's budget?